 Upgrade and streamline the integration with Salesforce and NPSP.

-Ensure all appropriate website actions and events are mapped to Leads, Cases Opportunities, Contacts, Affiliations, and Accounts (i.e. Member Assistance submission forms mapped to Cases, access to promo assets mapped to Opportunities, etc.).
+Ensure all appropriate website actions and events are mapped to Leads, Cases, Opportunities, Contacts, Affiliations, and Accounts (i.e. Member Assistance submission forms mapped to Cases, access to promo assets mapped to Opportunities, etc.).

 Ensure the Center staff can easily see (and report on) Accounts, Contacts, Leads, Opportunities, and Case website activity (i.e. a member’s account shows all associated member website logins, or a contact shows all website events they signed up for or website purchases they made).